kupehtci/DOCUMENTATION/DOTNET/DOTNET - Authenticate to Azure Artifacts.md

 # DOTNET - Authenticate to Azure Artifacts

-In order to authenticate to azure artifacts to upload and use packages and dependencies stored in a feed you need to follow this steps:
+In order to authenticate to [[Azure Artifacts|azure artifacts]] to upload and use packages and dependencies stored in a feed you need to follow this steps:

 Firstly you need to add the feed or repository to the source list:
 ```bash